allanandradedev/allanandradedev/README.md

 # Allan Andrade

-Dev at @Flexpag
+Mobile Developer at @Flexpag

-Learning about the best technologies.
+Passionate about creating big things.

-Actually working with Angular 14, ReactJS and React Native on frontend, Elixir and Python on backend.
+Actually working with Android (Kotlin) and Angular.

 Learning TDD and Clean Code.